 Tierra del Fuego (Land of Fire) is an archipelago located at the southernmost tip of the South American continent.
 It's bisected and divided; part belongs to Chile and part -- the portion in which lies Ushuaia -- belongs to Argentina.
 In fact, there is a friendly rivalry, of sorts, since Chile claims the southernmost town in the world, Puerto Williams with a population of about 2,800.

-Ushuaia is the capital of the Tierra del Fuego, Antarctica and Southern Atlantic Islands Province of Argentina, a mouthful usually condensed into three little words, Fin del Mundo.
-Those words, End of the Earth, can easily conjure images of a bleak and barren landscape, but nothing could be further from the truth.
+Ushuaia is the capital of the Tierra del Fuego, Antarctica and Southern Atlantic Islands Province of Argentina, a mouthful usually condensed into three little words, which also includes claims on the Falkland Islands (Las Malvinas) and South Georgia.
+The area is known colloquially (and on tourist-branded caps and T-shirts) as "Fin del Mundo" -- or End of the World.
+This can easily conjure images of a bleak and barren landscape, but nothing could be further from the truth.
 Ushuaia is a land of rainbows and forests, vivid colors and vibrant personality.
-Its climate is more moderate than assumed as it is well protected by the Martial Mounts of the Andes range, the Beagle Channel and the sea.
+Its climate is far more moderate than assumed as it is well-protected by the Martial Mounts of the Andes range, the Beagle Channel and the sea.

-Founded in October of 1884, the location was considered too remote for most.
-Argentine commerce designated it a penal colony in 1896 (the jail was completed in 1902).
+Founded in October 1884, the location was considered too remote for most.
+The Argentine government designated it a penal colony in 1896 (the jail was completed in 1902).
 Up until that time, the entire region was occupied by the Yamana Indians and a handful of missionaries.
 The last of the Yamanas perished at the end of the 20th century; the penal colony existed through 1947.
 The old jail is one of the most visited attractions in Ushuaia today.